 - Knowledge of language

 - Acceptance of the country, location, or individual plant

 - Ease of changing the PLC program

-The actual programming of the PLC is the second last step in the development of programs.
-The five steps to PLC program development is a good method to follow before picking what programming language to use.
-As mentioned before the languages supported by each PLC may differ.
-Please refer to the types of programming that are available for your model and version of PLC.
+The actual programming of the PLC is the second last step in developing programs.
+The five steps to PLC program development are an excellent method to follow before picking what programming language to use.
+As mentioned before, the languages supported by each PLC may differ.
+Please refer to the programming types available for your model and version of PLC.

 Let’s quickly review some of the different programming languages for the PLC.

 Instruction List (IL)

 Ladder Diagram (LD) is the most popular programming language for the PLC.
 It was written to mimic the mechanical relays in the panel that the programmable logic controller replaced.
 It has two vertical rails and a series of horizontal rungs between them.
 Controllers will usually scan from left to right, top to bottom.
 The output of one rung is available for the next rung.

 Note: All pictures from PLCopen IEC 61131 Basics

 PLC programming methods are evolving.
 PLC Open is an organization defining new ways to take advantage of the latest computer innovations.
 They have specified the IL method of programming to XML (Extended Markup Language), which is used for web development.
 This, in my opinion, keeps moving the ideal method to a standard way to program PLCs.